MischaLundberg/GetPheno/README.md

   --iidstatus IIDSTATUS
                         Information about the status of the IID, i.e. if they withdrew their consent (), moved outside the country (), or died ().
 Default: ""
   --DiagTypeExclusions DIAGTYPEEXCLUSIONS
                         List of diagnostic types to exclude. e.g. "H,M".
-Potential c_types may be +,A,B,C,G,M,H. A (main diagnosis), B (secondary diagnosis), G (grundmorbus), H (referral), + (secondary diagnosis), C (complication), and M
-                        (temporary) are all possible diagnosis types.
+Potential c_types may be +,A,B,C,G,M,H. A (main diagnosis), B (secondary diagnosis), G (grundmorbus), H (referral), + (secondary diagnosis), C (complication), and M (temporary) are all possible diagnosis types.
 From 1995 to 1998, registering a referral diagnosis (H) was optional; thereafter, it became mandatory for certain referral methods.
-Grundmorbus (G) was optional from 1995 to
-                        2001, used exclusively for psychiatric patients in 2002–2003, and then discontinued entirely.
+                        Grundmorbus (G) was optional from 1995 to 2001, used exclusively for psychiatric patients in 2002–2003, and then discontinued entirely.
 Complication (C) and temporary diagnosis (M) were both discontinued at the end of 2013.
 Default: ""
   --DiagTypeInclusions DIAGTYPEINCLUSIONS
                         List of diagnostic types to include. e.g. "A,B".
-Potential c_types may be +,A,B,C,G,M,H. A (main diagnosis), B (secondary diagnosis), G (grundmorbus), H (referral), + (secondary diagnosis), C (complication), and M
-                        (temporary) are all possible diagnosis types.
+Potential c_types may be +,A,B,C,G,M,H. A (main diagnosis), B (secondary diagnosis), G (grundmorbus), H (referral), + (secondary diagnosis), C (complication), and M (temporary) are all possible diagnosis types.
 From 1995 to 1998, registering a referral diagnosis (H) was optional; thereafter, it became mandatory for certain referral methods.
-Grundmorbus (G) was optional from 1995 to
-                        2001, used exclusively for psychiatric patients in 2002–2003, and then discontinued entirely.
+                        Grundmorbus (G) was optional from 1995 to 2001, used exclusively for psychiatric patients in 2002–2003, and then discontinued entirely.
 Complication (C) and temporary diagnosis (M) were both discontinued at the end of 2013.
 Default: ""
   --LifetimeExclusion LIFETIMEEXCLUSION
                         Define Lifetime exclusions (if a case has any of the listed codes, it will be excluded).
-This should be a file containing either one row with all codes listed (comma separated) or per row a exclusion name, followed by a list of diagnostic codes (similar to the input). e.g. "BPD ICD10:F30,ICD10:F30.0,ICD10:F30.1,ICD10:F30.2,ICD10:F30.8,ICD10:F30.9,ICD10:F31,ICD10:F31.0,ICD10:F31.1,ICD10:F31.2,ICD10:F31.3,ICD10:F31.4,ICD10:F31.5,ICD10:F31.6,ICD10:F31.7,ICD10:F31.8,ICD10:F31.9" If you are using
+This should be a file containing either one row with all codes listed (comma separated) or per row a exclusion name, followed by a list of diagnostic codes (similar to the input). e.g. "BPD
-                        CHB/DBDS data, please remember, that the ICD10 codes have to start with ICD10:D***, e.g. ICD10:DF33.0.
+                        ICD10:F30,ICD10:F30.0,ICD10:F30.1,ICD10:F30.2,ICD10:F30.8,ICD10:F30.9,ICD10:F31,ICD10:F31.0,ICD10:F31.1,ICD10:F31.2,ICD10:F31.3,ICD10:F31.4,ICD10:F31.5,ICD10:F31.6,ICD10:F31.7,ICD10:F31.8,ICD10:F31.9" If you are using CHB/DBDS data, please remember, that the ICD10 codes have to start with ICD10:D***, e.g. ICD10:DF33.0.
 Default: ""
   --PostExclusion POSTEXCLUSION
                         Define Post exclusions (if a case has any of the listed codes, all main diagnoses after the first occuring date of the listed codes will be excluded).
-This should be a file containing either one row with all codes listed
-                        (comma separated) or per row a exclusion name, followed by a list of diagnostic codes (similar to the input).
+This should be a file containing either one row with all codes listed (comma separated) or per row a exclusion name, followed by a list of diagnostic codes (similar to the input).
 Default: ""
   --OneyPriorExclusion ONEYPRIOREXCLUSION
                         Define One Year Prio exclusions (all entries for a case that happen within one year prior to any date of the listed codes, these entries will be excluded).
 This should be a file containing either one row with all codes listed (comma separated) or per row a exclusion name, followed by a list of diagnostic codes (similar to the input).
 Default: ""
-  --fDates FDATES       Which columns inf your -f file are Dates?
+  --fDates FDATES       Which columns in your -f file are Dates?
 This automatically uses the columns you supplied under --bdcol, --don and --din.
 You only need to specify this, if you have additonal Dates that should be reformatted.
-Specify as
+Specify as comma separated list without spaces.
+Default: "[]"
-                        comma separated list without spaces.
-Default: "[]" --iDates IDATES       Which columns inf your -i file are Dates?
+  --iDates IDATES       Which columns in your -i file are Dates?
 This automatically uses the columns you supplied under --bdcol, --don and --din.
 You only need to specify this, if you have additonal Dates that should be reformatted.
 Specify as comma separated list without spaces.
+Default: "[]"
+  --atcDates ATCDATES   Which columns in your --atc file are Dates?
+This automatically uses the columns you supplied under --bdcol, --don and --din.
+You only need to specify this, if you have additonal Dates that should be reformatted.
+Specify as comma separated list without spaces.
+Default: "[]"
-Default: "[]" --DateFormat DATEFORMAT
+  --DateFormat DATEFORMAT
                         Format of Dates in your data.
 Default "%d/%m/%Y" --> 31/01/1980 --MinMaxAge MINMAXAGE
                         Filter by Min and Max Age at first diagnosis.
-This should be given as comma separated numerics in the form of x,y; i.e. 18,50 or 17.99,50.01, 0,0 (no exclusion) and is interpreted as inclusion as case if first diagnosis age
+This should be given as comma separated numerics in the form of x,y; i.e. 18,50 or 17.99,50.01, 0,0 (no exclusion) and is interpreted as inclusion as case if first diagnosis age >x and <y.
+Default: "0,0"
-                        >x and <y.
-Default: "0,0" --Fyob FYOB           Filter by Year of Birth.
+  --Fyob FYOB           Filter by Year of Birth.
 Everyone before this date will be excluded.
 Date needs to be given in the following format: "YYYY-MM-DD".
 Default: ""
   --Fgender FGENDER     Filter by gender.
 Only Individuals with the selected Gender ("F" or "M") will be included in the output.
 Default: ""
   --eCc                 Exclude Individuals that are identified as Controls and are only part of CHB and not DBDS.
 This flag only works when ran on CHB/DBDS cluster.